 The Northern Tier Seasonal Staff Scholarship program is funded entirely through tax-deductible donations to the Charles L. Sommers Alumni Association, Inc., a 501(c)3 nonprofit corporation.
 100% of the money donated to fund scholarships is awarded as scholarships.

 The long-term goal of the program is to establish a fund to generate a significant portion of the annual scholarship grants.
 This scholarship fund has been designated as the future benefactor of significant gifts from trusts.
-In addition, eleven Named Scholarships have been established, to be awarded to individuals based on the recommendations of Northern Tier Management staff.
+In addition, twelve Named Scholarships have been established, to be awarded to individuals based on the recommendations of Northern Tier Management staff.
 Approval from the Board of Directors and minimum donation of $25,000 to the scholarship fund is required to establish a Named Scholarship.

 The Christopher D. Breen Memorial Scholarship was endowed by his family.
 This scholarship will be a perpetual honoring of Chris' exemplary service to youth, most particularly as a Northern Tier seasonal staff member.